rapid7/metasploit-framework/docs/metasploit-framework.wiki/Metasploit-Guide-LDAP.md

 - `ENUM_HOSTNAMES` - Dump info about all known hostnames in the LDAP environment.
 - `ENUM_LAPS_PASSWORDS` - Dump info about computers that have LAPS enabled, and passwords for them if available.
 - `ENUM_LDAP_SERVER_METADATA` - Dump metadata about the setup of the domain.
+- `ENUM_MACHINE_ACCOUNT_QUOTA` - Dump the number of computer accounts a user is allowed to create in a domain.
 - `ENUM_ORGROLES` - Dump info about all known organization roles in the LDAP environment.
 - `ENUM_ORGUNITS` - Dump info about all known organizational units in the LDAP environment.
 - `ENUM_UNCONSTRAINED_DELEGATION` - Dump info about all known objects that allow uncontrained delegation.